jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) was carried out by a person appropriately registered to undertake the work.

 ### 226 Liability for cost of damage
-A person who commits an offence under section 225 may, in addition to, or instead of, the penalty for the offence, be ordered to pay the cost incurred by the council or Watercare Services Limited in repairing the damage done to the waterworks or the network assets of Watercare Services Limited by the offence.
+A person who commits an offence under section 225 may, in addition to, or instead of, the penalty for the offence, be ordered to pay the cost incurred by the council in repairing the damage done to the waterworks by the offence.

 **Offences relating to water meters**